Just Us Two TravelEuropean City Breaks & Faraway Destinations

 • Menu

-Home » Travelling from Prague to Dresden with Flixbus
+Home » How to travel from Prague to Dresden with Flixbus

 When booking our three-day city break to Prague, we were looking for things to do in and around the city.
-We came across a few travel writers saying that they went travelling from Prague to Dresden with Flixbus.
+We came across a few travel writers saying that they visited the city of Dresden.
+So, this is our guide on how to travel to from Prague to Dresden with Flixbus.

 This sounded like an incredible idea.
 It would also mean we would visit Germany for the first time.
 How could we pass up on the opportunity to visit two new countries on one trip?
 We had about eight hours to explore.
 Is Dresden a place worth visiting?
 Read on to find out.
 Spoiler alert, yes it is!